Study Day: Mary Watts: Victorian Progressive and Artistic Visionary

-Mary Watts (1849-1938) was one of the most versatile British designers of the later nineteenth and early twentieth century.
+Mary Watts (1849-1938) was one of the most versatile British designers of the later 19th and early 20th century.
 Join us for a study day devoted to her life and work, led by specialists in the field.
 Take part in the rediscovery of the many fascinating aspects of Mary Watts's career.

 Keynote speaker for the study day will be Murdo Macdonald, Professor of History of Scottish Art at the University of Dundee.
 Other speakers include Dr Elaine Cheasley Paterson, Associate Professor and Chair of the Department of Art History at Concordia University in Montreal, Dr Desna Greenhow, who has recently completed a new transcription of Mary Watts's diaries; Patricia Jackson, Senior Sculpture Conservator at the National Portrait Gallery; Dr Lucy Ella Rose, who has recently completed a Collaborative Doctoral Award with Watts Gallery – Artists' Village; Dr Zoë Thomas, who has just completed a PhD on the Women's Guild of Arts; and Hilary Calvert and Dr Louise Boreham, who are currently writing a book on the Compton Pottery.

-The study day coincides with the official book launch of The Diary of Mary Watts, 1887-1904 by Dr Desna Greenhow.
+The study day coincides with the official book launch of The Diary of Mary Watts, 1887-1904 (Lund Humphries, 2016) by Dr Desna Greenhow.

 Dr Lucy Ella Rose — Mary Watts: Forgotten Feminist

 Patricia Jackson — The gesso techniques of Mary Watts

 Dr Zoë Thomas — Mary Seton Watts and the Women's Guild of Arts